Prior Distribution and Model Confidence: Discussion

 \section{Discussion}

-From the experiment chapter, we can infer that a more sophisticated embedding model is more likely to have a better Confidence Curve (or higher \textit{Normalized Confidence Gain}).
-With "sophisticated" we mean a larger number of dimensions, larger size of the entering image, and a richer dataset on which the model was trained.
-In particular, the dimensions of the images and the capacity of the embedding model significantly determine the performance.
+From the experimental results, we infer that a more sophisticated embedding model is more likely to have a better Confidence Curve (or higher \textit{NCG}).
+By ‘sophisticated,’ we mean a larger number of dimensions, higher input image resolution, and a richer dataset on which the model was trained.
+In particular, the resolutions of the images and the capacity of the embedding model significantly determine the performance.